Jonathan S. Blake is an associate editor of Noema Magazine and an associate director at the Berggruen Institute.

-Nils Gilman is the deputy editor of Noema Magazine.
+Nils Gilman is a deputy editor of Noema Magazine and senior vice president of programs at the Berggruen Institute.

 From rising seas to invisible viruses, many of today’s and tomorrow’s problems are inherently planetary in scale and scope.
 Yet the primary governance institution that we have to address them, the nation-state, is not.
 The scale of the challenges is incommensurate with our capacity to govern them.
 The result is that planetary problems such as climate change and pandemics are uncontrolled and uncontrollable.